Understanding Skin Cancer: Types, Risk Factors, and Prevention Strategies

 04 April 2019

-Skin cancer can occur in any of these layers of skin, and the three main types of skin cancer are melanoma, squamous cell and basal cell skin cancer.
+Skin cancer can occur in any of these layers of skin, with the three main types being melanoma, squamous cell carcinoma (SCC) and basal cell caricinoma (BCC).

 Melanoma